 Matt Palmer is a business leader with a background encompassing finance, risk and technology.
 He is a director of Cyberclaria, a boutique technology strategy and risk advisory firm working primarily in the financial services, aviation and telecoms sectors.
 He is a Commissioner of a financial regulator, the Jersey Financial Services Commission, and serves as a board advisor to several fintech startups working across risk management and capital markets.

 Matt trained as an auditor at KPMG before setting up an internet business focussing on online payments and assurance.
 He has subsequently led global technology, risk and client facing business lines across the retail banking, fund administration, alternative investments, private equity, and insurance sectors.

 He is a former NHS Trust Governor, City Councillor, and non-executive director.
 In 2013 he co-founded the Channel Islands Information Security Forum, where he served as Chairman until 2017.

-Matt is a Fellow of the Association of Chartered Certified Accountants (FCCA), a Certified Information Systems Auditor (CISA) and Certified Information Systems Security Practitioner (CISSP), a Member of the Institute of Information Security Professionals (MInstISP), the Institute of Directors (MIoD) and the Chartered Institute for IT (MBCS).
+Matt has a degree in Finance, and is a Fellow of the Association of Chartered Certified Accountants (FCCA), a Certified Information Systems Auditor (CISA) and Certified Information Systems Security Practitioner (CISSP), a Member of the Chartered Institute for Information Security (MInstISP), the Institute of Directors and the Chartered Institute for IT.